muandet-lab/ipml-course/README.md

 - Inferential Models: Reasoning with Uncertainty (2016) by Ryan Martin and Chuanhai Liu
 - The Geometry of Uncertainty: The Geometry of Imprecise Probabilities (2021) by Fabio Cuzzolin
 - Introduction to Uncertainty Quantification (2015) by T. J. Sullivan
+- Probability and Finance: It's Only a Game!
+(2005) by Glenn Shafer and Vladimir Vovk

 ### Articles